Here are 5 easy things you can do to ensure your blog post reaches the eyeballs of your potential customers once you’ve published it:

-4) Let your mailing list know about your new blog post
+4) Tell your mailing list about your new blog post

 If you’ve got an email mailing list of people who’ve opted to hear from you, send them a teaser email to let them know you’ve uploaded your latest blog post.

 Use the body of the email to give them an idea of what the blog’s about and how it will help them.
 Or, give them a snippet of your blog post and add a link to your website so they can read the rest of it.